Learning Outcomes

 Any person or organisation employing staff, including law firms.

-Employers must also make reasonable adjustments for disabled employees or applicants, but only when they know or ought reasonably to know of the disability.
+Employers must also make reasonable adjustments for disabled employees or applicants, but only when they know or ought reasonably to know of the disability and resulting disadvantage.
+Job adverts, selection criteria, and assessments should be scrutinised for potential PCPs that could create particular disadvantage.

 A candidate with Asperger’s syndrome requests to take a written test instead of a multiple-choice test during recruitment.
 The firm refuses.
 Is this a breach?